ShoeheyOt/npm_Package_toyProject/README.md

 ### 6 Type of your variable

-For each function, you can put boolean value as second argument in order to display type of your variable.
+For each method/function in this package, you can put optional boolean value as second argument in order to display type of your variable in the console.
+`true` :  displays type
+`false` : none
 ```ts
 const myLogger = VarChecker.create();
 let num = 3 * 5;